lassisg/lassisg/README.md

 * 🏥 A medical equipments management system, in PHP (and using HTML5, CSS3 and Postgres)
 * 🩺 An Android app for evaluation of user stress using a biojacket to provide heart rate signals, using Java
-* 🔬 A desktop app for analyzing nanoparticle trajectories, using Python (an only Python)
+* 🔬 A desktop app for analyzing nanoparticle trajectories, using Python (and only Python)

 As I wrote above, I like to solve problems.
 And this means I'm willing to learn any tools that may help me do it.
 I first met Low-code in march 2020.
 After 3 weeks of training, and one more week of studying, I got 2 OuSystems certifications.